You should have a bachelor’s honours degree or international equivalent, typically a high 2:2 or above.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.

 If your first language is not English but within the last 2 years, you completed your degree in the UK, you may be exempt from our English language requirements.

 Months of entry

-If you want a career working with electronic devices and systems, our master’s will develop your expertise to prepare you for industry.
-We’ll give you the training to help you become a talented engineer who can adapt and innovate in a swiftly-changing sector.
+If you want to work with electronic devices and systems, our master’s will develop your expertise for a career in this area.

 - electronic systems laboratory

 - microgrid laboratory